diana-bakina/inner-speech-fmri-analysis-lpnc/README.md

 - `preprocessing-888.mat`: full preprocessing pipeline with smoothing FWHM = [8 8 8]
 - `preprocessing-666.mat`: same pipeline with FWHM = [6 6 6]
+- `1st-lvl-stats-batch.mat` — first-level GLM model for a single subject (SPM12)

 These can be loaded in SPM12 Batch Editor and used directly or modified for other subjects.